So, you want some science fiction books that’ll keep you glued to the pages? Look no further.

 ‘Words can be like X-Rays if you use them properly—they’ll go through anything.’

 ‘Most human beings have an almost infinite capacity for taking things for granted.’

 5. Dune by Frank Herbert

 Well well, what to say about Dune?
 It’s quite simply one of the most gripping novels I’ve read, science fiction or not.
-It analyses the domination of oil (or, at least, any limiting resource) in society, analogised by the byproduct of giant space desert-worms: spice, which fuels interstellar travel.
+It analyses the domination of oil (or, at least, of any limiting resource) in society, analogised by the byproduct of giant space desert-worms: spice, which fuels interstellar travel.
 The spice must flow…

 Oh, and spice also happens to have some serious psychedelic properties…

 It also warns against the allure of charismatic leaders, considers the ecological impact of humans before climate change was truly a thing, and is an excellent example of writing political intrigue.
 My favourite aspect is how Herbert writes the things that are so clearly “said” without being spoken—the interplay of power, the language of high government.
 The way he weaves plots, ‘feints within feints’, wheels within wheels…

 Alright, I pretty much love all of it.

 Dune was a holiday book for me.
 Picture the vibrant, cloudless blue skies of Sardinia, lounging by the pool, the sun pouring down like honey.
 And I read, and I read, and I couldn’t stop reading.
 I’d read it during bumpy car journeys, on the aeroplane, at breakfast, in the airport—hell, sometimes even while walking.
 I couldn’t put it down.

 There’s something unique about reading a book on holiday that leaves a different impression on you, sticks out in memory more.
 I think it’s got something to do with that carved-out period—that space—of escaping your everyday life, or reality, combined with how quickly you race through the pages when it’s your sole focus.